-Images of a seven headed snake, supposedly taken in India, having recently been making the rounds on the internet — while the images certainly do appear to be rather poorly done photoshops, perhaps there’s some truth to them?
+Images of a seven headed snake, supposedly taken in India, have recently been making the rounds on the internet — while the images certainly do appear to be rather poorly done photoshops, perhaps there’s some truth to them?
 Which is it — are they real or fake?

 The article below examines this question, as well as providing information on the rather common symbol (or meme) of the seven headed snake — a symbol which features in the stories of quite a large number of religions and oral histories (as well as going viral on the internet apparently).